-We are subject to federal, provincial, state and local environmental laws, regulations and guidelines concerning the generation and transmission of electrical and thermal energy and surface mining.
+We are subject to federal, provincial, state and local environmental laws, regulations and guidelines concerning the generation and transmission of electrical and thermal energy.
 We are committed to complying with legislative and regulatory requirements and to minimizing the environmental impact of our operations.
-We work with governments and the public to develop appropriate frameworks to protect the environment and to promote sustainable development.
+We work with governments and the public to develop appropriate frameworks to protect the environment as well as the communities in which we operate to promote sustainable development.